 You will study texts including film trailers and posters, TV, advertising, print and web content, including newspapers, online news, music videos, computer games and radio programmes.

 An A Level in Media Studies can lead you to study on a variety of degree courses.
+Taken alongside subjects such as English or History, an A Level in Media Studies can help you gain a place at any university in the country.
 You will also be well qualified through your experience of the practical coursework element to pursue more vocational courses linked to media production and digital technology.
-You will also be able to study other courses which involve digital technology and communication skills such as such as Business, Marketing and ICT.

 In 2013 figures published by the Office for National Statistics show that after medicine, media studies is the UK’s most employable degree.